possi/MineVive/README.md

 1. Minecraft usual limits the distance a player can move in a *blink*.
 Thanks to Spigot, this threshold can be modified ([md_5](https://github.com/md-5) is awesome!)
    The Limits 10 and 1000.0 seems to be enough for now.
 I have no idea if they are way to huge.
 You may play with the limits to prevent Player from cheating.
-2. minecrift-vive asks the Server if teleport-motion is allowed, or otherwise falls back to *normal*-movement.
+2. minecrift-vive/vivecraft asks the Server if teleport-motion is allowed, or otherwise falls back to *normal*-movement.
    This Plugin just response with "go for it", so minecrift-vive keeps teleporting-motion activated.
 That's all.

 ### Benefit using Spigot: